 Select the desired theme and apply it.

-If you wish to customize your high contrast theme, you can open Windows 10 Settings > Ease on Access > High Contrast.
+In Windows 10, if you wish to customize your high contrast theme, you can open Windows 10 Settings > Ease on Access > High Contrast.

 From the drop-down, select the theme format and then customize the colors.